Sibo-Ding/eco395m-midterm-project/README.md

 Sentiment scores were calculated using textblob library, works were analyzed by polarity which is the emotional tone measured by values of -1 and 1.
 Shakespeare was balanced and later works where happier

-### Limitations of the data
-1. The number of texts is limited.
-We only scrape 15 works.
-2. We only control the time that works were published.
-Further research can focus on other aspects (e.g. genres).

 ### Limitations of the analysis
-1. We only use term frequency (Bag-of-Words) to convert textual data to numerical data.
+1. We only used term frequency (Bag-of-Words) to convert textual data to numerical data.
+There are more advanced methods to convert textuald ata to numerical data.
+2. We used Python Standard Library to conduct text cleaning.
+We can use modern packages like `NLTK`, `spaCy`, or `Gensim` to do it more efficiently and simply.